 Does the Water Agency’s transmission system include lead pipes?

-No. The Water Agency’s wholesale water transmission system is made up of more than 100 miles of underground pipes that are made of concrete lined steel.
-Contact your local water supplier to learn more about distribution system (see above links).
+No. The Water Agency’s wholesale water transmission system is constructed with underground pipes that are made of concrete lined steel.
+Contact your local water supplier to learn more about their retail distribution system (see above links).